What is adaptive learning? Definition, examples, and tips

 • Motivation boost: personalized learning paths and immediate feedback keep motivation high.
 Success is felt more quickly.

-• Immediate feedback: learning progress and mistakes are recognized instantly, and the system adjusts in real-time, making the learning process smoother.
+• Immediate feedback: learning progress and mistakes are recognized instantly, and the system adjusts in real time, making the learning process smoother.

 Disadvantages of adaptive learning

-• Dependence on technology: adaptive learning requires modern technologies, which are not always accessible or easy to use.
+• Dependence on technology: adaptive learning requires modern technologies, which are not always accessible or easy-to-use.

 • Less human interaction: the digital focus can reduce personal exchange with teachers and peers.

-• High cost: setting up and maintaining adaptive learning systems can be expensive and time-consuming.
+• High cost: setting up and maintaining adaptive learning systems can be expensive and time consuming.

 • Privacy risks: the collection and analysis of personal data may raise concerns about privacy protection.